Dev (singer): Musical style

 Dev's electro style and "sing-talk" vocal style have been compared to fellow pop singer Kesha.
 Dev responded to this, saying, "I'm confident enough in what I do that people will see me for who I am ...
 I get why people compare us but once people see me live they won't connect us as much."
 While comparing her to Kesha, Idolator wrote that "Dev's beats come off a bit more mellow and her songs a little bit more electro than pop."
 In response to being compared to both Kesha and Uffie, Dev said, "I just feel that I have a lot more to say and the ability to have an eclectic sound, I'm not bashing either artist, but I'm going to be able to give you a little bit more than what you've heard on those records.
 When my album comes out, hopefully I won't have to hear another reference or comparison."
 Much of Dev's music is inspired by rap music, as she believes that fans respond to "pop music but with rap roots".
 She said, "I've always been into hip-hop.
 Eminem changed my life when I was younger."
 The Hollywood Reporter compared her "futuristic" and "pulsing" sound to underground electroclash musicians Peaches and Yelle.
 Dev's musical genres have been cited as electro-crunk and electropop.

 Personal life

 In September 2011, Dev publicly announced that she was expecting a baby girl due December 24, 2011.
 Dev gave birth to her daughter Emilia Lovely on December 9, 2011.
 MTV aired a special about Dev's life as a mom and how she is juggling being a mother and a performer at the same time.
-The show also shed light on her daughter (Emilia Lovely Gorecki), who was born with a condition called gastroschisis, and how her daughter overcame it.
+The special also shed light on her daughter, who was born with a condition called gastroschisis, and how her daughter overcame it.